agruen/workingpaper.co/_projects/2019-01-15-consulting.md

 # Communications Consulting
 ## We work with growing technology organizations to build their communications and marketing functions

 Working Paper is the prefect fit for emerging tech companies because we work as highly skilled translators.
-In addition to speaking your particular flavor of geek -- be that Node.js or GATK -- we also speak the language of your target audience.
+Not only do we speak the language of your target audience -- be they customers, media, investors, or other stakeholders -- in addition to speaking your particular flavor of geek -- from Node.js or GATK.